 Our Nominating and Corporate Governance Committee consists of Messrs.
-Brightbill, Twomey, and Halloran, with Mr. Brightbill serving as chair.
-The Board of Directors intends to add at least one of the new directors immediately following the Annual Meeting.
+Brightbill, Battle and Lambert, with Mr. Brightbill serving as chair.
 Our Board of Directors has affirmatively determined that Messrs.
-Brightbill and Twomey currently meet the definition of "independent director" for purposes of serving on a Nominating and Corporate Governance Committee under NASDAQ rules.
+Brightbill, Battle and Lambert each meet the definition of "independent director" for purposes of serving on a Nominating and Corporate Governance Committee under NASDAQ rules.

 Our Board of Directors has adopted a written charter for the Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee held three meetings during the 2016 fiscal year.
+The Nominating and Corporate Governance Committee held three meetings during the 2017 fiscal year.